open-dynamic-robot-initiative/open_robot_actuator_hardware/mechanics/actuator_module_v1/README.md

 Introduction
 ------------
 We developed a light-weight, low cost, minimal complexity, torque-controlled actuator module for robotic research.
-The actuator module consists of a brushless outrunner motor, a high resolution optical encoder, a dual stage timing belt transmission and mostly 3d printed parts and off-the-self components.
+The actuator module consists of a brushless outrunner motor, a high resolution optical encoder, a dual stage timing belt transmission and mostly 3d printed parts and off-the-shelf components.
 The module has a segment length of 160mm, weighs 150g and outputs 2,5Nm at 12A.

 Component Overview